We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - stretching and strengthening exercises for the pelvis, hip, and core

-However, if those measures don’t provide relief after several days or if more serious symptoms accompany the pain, you should seek medical treatment.
-In some cases, physical therapy, prescription medications, and surgery may be required.
+However, if those measures don’t give you relief after several days or more severe symptoms accompany the pain, you should seek medical treatment.
+Physical therapy, prescription medications, and surgery may sometimes be required.

 - shortness of breath